Graduate programmes

 Future potential

-We’re looking for curiosity about the world and a breadth of thinking.
-You need to be able to join the dots of seemingly unrelated topics to see where innovation and opportunity could lie.
+We are looking for curiosity about the world, a breadth of thinking, an ability to join the dots of seemingly unrelated topics to identify hidden investment opportunities and find those companies which can grow into the future.

 Programme timeline